-EPA to cut greenhouse gases thousands of times more powerful than carbon dioxide
+Greenhouse gases in grocery freezers are more powerful than carbon.
+EPA now aims to slash their use.

 HFCs were once an environmental solution — not a problem.
 They replaced other chemicals that, when released into the atmosphere, eroded the Earth’s protective ozone layer.
 But their heat-trapping properties still exacerbated global warming.
 Five years ago, world leaders signed the Kigali Amendment, an update to the 1987 Montreal Protocol, to rein in these super-pollutants.

+If fully met, the treaty is expected to prevent up to 0.5 degree Celsius (0.9 degrees Fahrenheit) of warming by 2100.
 But President Donald Trump never submitted the treaty for Senate ratification, and his administration rolled backed Obama-era policies aimed at meeting the nation’s commitments under Kigali.

-Biden promised to send the treaty to Capitol Hill just after taking office but has yet to do so.
+Biden promised to send the treaty to Capitol Hill just after taking office but has yet to do so, even as China and India ratified it this year.
 “We know he’s committed to taking that action,” McCarthy said, “but I don’t have a time window to discuss with you.”

+Sen. Thomas R. Carper, D-Del., chairman of the Senate Environment and Public Works Committee, urged Biden to send the treaty as soon as possible.
+“There’s no reason to delay ratification,” he said in a statement.

 The law underpinning the new restrictions, called the American Innovation and Manufacturing Act, is a result of successful negotiations between the Democratic and Republican allies of environmentalists interested in curbing greenhouse gases and chemical manufacturers eager to sell alternative refrigerants.
-EPA chief Michael Regan hailed the bipartisan law as “one of the most significant environmental laws in recent history.”

-Stephen Yurek, head of the Air-Conditioning, Heating and Refrigeration Institute, a trade group, said in a statement that the rule is “a critical step in the 15-year industry-supported process of phasing down HFCs and represents a win for both the climate and the American economy.”
+A total of 70 companies — including 3M, Arkema, Chemours, Honeywell and Mexichem Fluor — reported making or importing the chemicals between 2011 and 2019, according to the EPA.

+But many of those firms backed the law restricting the use of HFCs since they also market climate-friendly alternatives.
+Both Carper and Sen. John Neely Kennedy, R-La., who spearheaded the law, have chemical manufacturing in their states.

-Seepage of the super-pollutants is pervasive at many U.S. supermarkets, where networks of chiller pipes leak the invisible gases.
+Seepage of the super-pollutants is pervasive at many U.S. grocery stores, where networks of chiller pipes leak the invisible gases.
 Several big chains, including Aldi and Amazon-owned Whole Foods, have taken steps to use alternative refrigerants in stores.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 Yet a recent undercover probe by the EIA underscores that the problem persists in some grocery stores.
 More than half of the supermarkets surveyed with leak detectors and infrared cameras in the Washington area were emitting the climate-warming refrigerants, investigators found in February.